 - Civil liability is limited to gross negligence for incidents or injuries arising out of an occurrence involving a firearm legitimately on company property as a result of the requirements of the statute.

-- The presence of firearms legally possessed by employees in compliance with the law does not "by itself" constitute a failure by the employer to provide a safe workplace.
+- The presence of a firearms legally possessed by employees in compliance with the law does not “by itself” constitute a failure by the employer to provide a safe workplace.

 Many other states have enacted similar laws over the last few years.
 Employers should check state law to ensure that their safety and weapons policies accurately reflect the current state of the law.